fmeum/rules_runfiles/README.md

 #include "path/to/pkg/foo_runfiles.h"
 ```

-This file defines a string constant for every label in the `data` attribute of the `cc_runfiles` rule.
-When deriving the
+This file contains a string constant for every label in the `data` attribute of the `cc_runfiles` rule, organized in
-name of a constant, Bazel packages map to C++ namespaces and non-alphanumeric characters are replaced by underscores.
+namespaces.
+When deriving the fully-qualified name of a constant, Bazel repositories and packages map to namespaces and
-There are also special namespaces for the current package, the current repository and the main repository.
+non-alphanumeric characters are replaced by underscores.
+There are also special namespaces for the current package, the
+current repository and the main repository.

 | Bazel label                | C++ constant                                   |
 |----------------------------|------------------------------------------------|